-September 26: Keaton from Middlebury, Indiana, asked Hoynsie what his feeling was on Michael returning this season in an afternoon Hey, Hoynsie! article on cleveland.com.
-Sir Hoynes' opinion on the subject was the chances of Michael returning for the postseason were slim and if he did make it back, it would be in a limited role. remember, Hoynsie also proclaimed the Indians had no chance in the playoffs last year after Carlos Carrasco went down with an injury, so... take this for what it's worth.
+September 26: Keaton from Middlebury, Indiana, queried what Hoynsie's feeling was on Michael returning this season in an afternoon Hey, Hoynsie! article on cleveland.com.
+Sir Hoynes' opinion on the subject was the chances of Michael returning for the postseason were slim and if he did make it back, it would be in a limited role. remember, Hoynsie also assumed the Indians had no chance in the playoffs last year after Carlos Carrasco went down with an injury, so... take this for what it's worth.

-shortly following the start of the game versus the Minnesota Twins, Kosileski's indians.com article informed that Michael will attempt to run the bases and be re-evaluated later this week.
-"Brantley is going to try to run later this week," Francona stated. "kind of one step at a time. we'll see how he does and see where it leads."
+shortly following the start of the game versus the Minnesota Twins, Kosileski's indians.com article indicated that Michael will attempt to run the bases and be re-evaluated later this week.
+"Brantley is going to try to run later this week," Francona noted. "kind of one step at a time. we'll see how he does and see where it leads."

-"if he runs well," Tito continued in a SportsTime Ohio twitter video, "then that opens up... how can he, let's see how he can do."
+"if he runs well," Tito teased in a SportsTime Ohio twitter video, "then that opens up... how can he, let's see how he can do."

 September 27: sometime before 3 pm, Hoynsie posted a picture on twitter of Michael jogging in the outfield.